Sudanese civil war (2023–present): Prelude

-In the months after the 2021 coup the already weak Sudanese economy steeply declined, fueling wide protests demanding that the junta return power to civilian authorities.
-Tensions arose between al-Burhan and Hemedti over al-Burhan's restoration to the office of old-guard Islamist officials who had dominated the Omar al-Bashir government.
-Hemedti saw the appointment of these officials as a signal that al-Burhan was attempting to maintain the dominance of Khartoum's traditional elite over Sudanese politics.
-This was a danger to the RSF's political position, as said elites were hostile to Hemedti due to his ethnic background as a Darfuri Arab.
-Hemedti's expression of regret over the October 2021 coup signalled a widening divide between him and al-Burhan.
+In the months following the 2021 coup, the already weak Sudanese economy steeply declined, fueling wide protests demanding that the junta return power to civilian authorities.
+Tensions arose when al-Burhan appointed several old-guard Islamist officials who had dominated politics during the al-Bashir government; Hemedti saw this as an attempt to maintain the dominance of Khartoum's traditional elite, who were hostile to Hemedti due to his ethnic background as a Darfuri Arab.
+Hemedti expressed regret over his alliance with al-Burhan in the October 2021 coup.

-Tensions between the RSF and the SAF began to escalate in February 2023, as the RSF began to recruit members across Sudan.
-Throughout February and early March the RSF built up in the Sudanese capital of Khartoum, until a deal was brokered on 11 March and the RSF withdrew.
-As part of this deal negotiations were conducted between the SAF, RSF, and civilian leaders, but these negotiations were delayed and halted by political disagreements.
-Chief among the disputes was the integration of the RSF into the military: the RSF insisted on a 10-year timetable for its integration into the regular army, while the army demanded integration within two years.
-Other contested issues included the status given to RSF officers in the future hierarchy, and whether RSF forces should be under the command of the army chief rather than Sudan's commander-in-chief, al-Burhan.
+Tensions between the RSF and SAF escalated in February 2023, as the RSF began to recruit members across Sudan.
+Through February and early March, the RSF built up forces in the capital Khartoum, until a deal was brokered on 11 March and the RSF withdrew.
+Negotiations were held between the SAF, RSF, and civilian leaders, but they broke down.
+The chief dispute was over the integration of the RSF units into the regular SAF military: the RSF insisted on a ten-year timetable, while the army demanded two years.
+Other contested issues included the status of RSF officers in the future hierarchy, and whether RSF forces should be under the command of the army chief rather than Sudan's commander-in-chief, al-Burhan.

 On 11 April 2023, RSF forces deployed near the city of Merowe as well as in Khartoum.
 Government forces ordered them to leave and were refused.
-This led to clashes when RSF forces took control of the Soba military base south of Khartoum.
-On 13 April, RSF forces began their mobilization, raising fears of a potential rebellion against the junta.
-The SAF has declared the mobilization as illegal.
+RSF forces then took forcible control of the Soba military base south of Khartoum.
+On 13 April, RSF forces began a general mobilization, raising fears of rebellion, and the SAF declared the mobilization illegal.